 Traditional pizza in London

-Pizza has taken on all sorts of styles and forms in the capital, but some people think pizza is best kept simple.
+Pizza has taken on all sorts of styles and forms in London, but some people think pizza is best kept simple.
 Some of the best London pizza restaurants are keeping things classic, and if you think that's the best way too then you'll love these restaurants which serve traditional pizza.